BU 113 Stakeholder Assignment

 Business and professional ethics journal - Print subscription available in the SMC library

-Online subscriptions to ethics journals avaiable through SMC library databases are listed below:
+Online subscriptions to ethics journals available through SMC library databases are listed below:

 Harvard Business Review